Any wine – be it Riesling or Cabernet – can be either dry or sweet. Let’s explore popular wines listed from dry to sweet.

-The sweetness of wine is determined by the winemaker.
-Of course, popular varietal wines and styles tend to share the same sweetness level.
+The maker of a wine determines its sweetness.
+Popular varietal wines and styles tend to share the same sweetness level.
 Wine sweetness ranges from virtually nothing to upwards of 70% sweetness (like a rare bottle of Spanish PX!).

 When reading a tech sheet:

-- Below 1% sweetness, wine are considered dry.
+- Below 1% sweetness, wines are considered dry.

 - Wines above 5% sweetness are noticeably sweet!